ikt-luh/streaming-client-orchestration/README.md

-# Dash Emulator Universal
+# DASH Client Emulation based on istream-player
-This is an extension of iStreamPlayer for large scale streaming experiments in the RABBIT@Scale Project for SPIRIT.
+This is an extension of iStream-Player for streaming experiments in the RABBIT@Scale Project for SPIRIT.
-Find the original iStreamPlayer [here](https://github.com/NetMedia-Sys-Lab/istream-player).
+Find the original iStream-Player [here](https://github.com/NetMedia-Sys-Lab/istream-player).

-This repository contains code to run an ensemble of Docker containers for Streaming V-PCC encoded content from a DASH media server.
+This repository allows to deploy multiple DASH Clients running on the same device for streaming experiments.
+Each client is deployed in a container in conjunction with a switch container for link emulation.

 # Setup
 Python